 Experiencing a Dental Emergency?

-please call 402-840-9783.
+Please call 402-840-9783.

-Severe Facial or Gum Swelling
+Dental Emergency: Severe Facial or Gum Swelling

 Inflammation can happen for many reasons, one of which is simply due to not flossing and brushing daily.
 When the leftover food and liquid consumed throughout the day lingers in the mouth, the sugars and food can start to affect the gums negatively.
 When the gums are exposed to this, the gums begin to redden and swell.
 As time progresses, the symptoms can intensify and alter the facial structure due to the swelling.
-It is important to visit the dentist if you’re experiencing swelling to your gums.
+It is essential to visit the dentist if you’re experiencing swelling in your gums.

-Lost Crown or Filling
+Dental Emergency: Lost Crown or Filling

-Knocked Out Tooth or Teeth
+Knocked-Out Tooth or Teeth

 Coddington Dental is a proud member of Nebraska Family Dentistry.
 We’re one of multiple NFD locations, some of which are even open on weeknights and weekends for your convenience.

-Each NFD team member is trained to go above and beyond to keep our patients calm and comfortable so that you can expect the same exceptional care from all of our sister locations.
+Each NFD team member is trained to go above and beyond to keep our patients calm and comfortable, so you can expect the same exceptional care from all of our sister locations.